If you’re a newcomer to WordPress, you might’ve got as far as publishing your first blog post. No doubt that was exciting!

 - Commissioned a photographer, fab!

 - Found it on Google (even if it says it’s licensed for commercial use), tread carefully.
-The image and the license may have gotten mixed up (or may never have been right in the first place).
+The image may been copied without permission from the rightful owner.

 Finally, if the image has no license at all, assume you don’t have permission to use it.
 Always better safe than sorry I say.

 Stern warnings over.
-But before logging in to your WordPress back-end to begin uploading, you have an opportunity to get better performance and SEO from your website by reading my tutorial about optimising images for the web first.
+But before you log in to your WordPress back-end to begin uploading, you have an opportunity to get better performance and SEO from your website by reading my tutorial about optimising images for the web first.

 How to upload images to WordPress